 The causes of resistant hypertension, for instance, require further investigation.
 The pathophysiology, Carey said, is not always clear and the question is whether there are ways to better define the cause so as to improve treatment.

-The actual prevalence of resistant hypertension also warrants more attention, Carey said.
+The actual prevalence of true resistant hypertension also warrants more attention, Carey said.
 Currently, physicians and researchers have information about the prevalence of apparent treatment-resistant hypertension, but this number includes many patients with the white-coat effect and those who are nonadherent to their antihypertensive medication regimens.